 All of this info is already available on the government’s website.
 You can check a vehicle’s MOT and tax status here for free, giving you exactly the same information as the ‘free HPI checks’.

-If you want more info on a bike’s MOT history you can look for MOT apps in your app store to see each year’s report and further info on any advisories or failures.
+If you want more info on a bike’s MOT history, the government’s website now shows you this (as of Aug 2018) and you can also look for MOT apps for your iPhone or Android device to see each year’s report and further info on any advisories or failures.

 The free bike HPI checks try to sell you a proper HPI check from a reputable provider and if you click their links, you make them money.

-Our vote goes for the HPI check as it’s the original and our opinion, the best.
+Our vote goes for the HPI check as it’s the original and in our opinion, the best.
 It costs £9.99 for their basic check but we’d go for the £14.99 check which covers everything including whether the bike is a clone.
 If you buy three checks, it’s just £29.97 which works out at £9.99 per check, valid for up to 2 years.
 You’re covered for up to £30,000 should the data turn out to be inaccurate which is great peace of mind.
+Get the check done, if it passes, go buy the bike.
+Sorted.

-The RAC’s multiple check, which works out at £6 per check (£29.97 for 5 checks) is also a worthy contender.
-It offers almost everything HPI offers and covers you for up to £30,000.
-It also includes any data the RAC have on that particular model in terms of reasons for breakdown call outs.
+The RAC’s multiple checks, which work out at £6 per check (£29.97 for 5 checks) is also a worthy contender.
+It offers almost everything HPI offers and like the HPI check, covers you for up to £30,000.

-The AA and HPI’s checks are both also good options – however it’s worth noting that The AA’s check is just a re-badged HPI check.
+The AA’s check is also a good option – however it’s worth noting that The AA’s check is just a re-badged HPI check.
 The two are identical.

 The cheap text checking services just offer the features you can see for free on the government’s website and they don’t cover the crucial area of outstanding finance, plus they come with no guarantee which is dubious, to say the least.